mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 There are few circumstances under which a ship would or even could
 deliberately ram another with the intent of causing serious damage,
-however there have been instances of pilots ‘giving another vessel a nudge’
+however there have been instances of pilots 'giving another vessel a nudge'
 in crowded areas.
 Most collisions are accidental and occur at relatively low
 speed, however.
 A low-speed bump can occur when docking at an arm or
-boom, or clipping the side of an orbital port’s docking bays.
+boom, or clipping the side of an orbital port's docking bays.
 This is unlikely
 to do much harm, although it may dent the hull or scrape off an antenna
 and will more than likely earn the pilot the displeasure of the port operator.
 ```